Learning Generalisable Omni-Scale Representations for Person Re-Identification: Omni-Scale Network for Person Re-ID

-\keypoint{Relation to Prior Architectures} In terms of the multi-stream design, OSNet is related to Inception~\cite{szegedy2015going} and ResNeXt~\cite{xie2017aggregated}, but has crucial differences in several aspects.
-First, the multi-stream design in OSNet strictly follows the scale-incremental principle dictated by the exponent (Eq.~\eqref{eq:mult_stream_residual}).
-Specifically, different streams have different receptive fields but are built with the same Lite $3\times3$ layers (Fig.~\ref{fig:bottleneck}(b)).
-Such design is more effective at covering a wide range of scales.
-In contrast, Inception was originally designed to have low computational costs by sharing computations with multiple streams.
-Therefore its structure, which includes mixed operations of convolution and pooling, was hand-crafted.
-ResNeXt has multiple equal-scale streams thus learning features at the same scale.
-Second, Inception/ResNeXt aggregates features by concatenation/addition while OSNet uses the unified AG (Eq.~\eqref{eq:ag}) to facilitate the learning of heterogeneous-scale features.
-Critically, it means that the fusion in OSNet is dynamic and adaptive to each individual input image.
-Third, OSNet uses factorised convolutions and thus the building block and subsequently the whole network is lightweight.
+\keypoint{Relation to Prior Architectures} In terms of the multi-stream design, OSNet is related to Inception~\cite{szegedy2015going} and ResNeXt~\cite{xie2017aggregated}, but has several crucial differences.
+1) First, the multi-stream design in OSNet strictly follows the scale-incremental principle dictated by the exponent variable (see Eq.~\eqref{eq:mult_stream_residual}).
+Such a design is more effective for covering a wide range of scales.
+In contrast, Inception was originally designed to have a low computational cost by sharing computations with multiple streams.
+Therefore, its structure, which includes mixed operations of convolution and pooling, was hand-crafted.
+ResNeXt has multiple equal-scale streams, thus learning features at the same scale.
+2) Second, Inception/ResNeXt aggregates features by concatenation/addition while OSNet uses the unified AG (Eq.~\eqref{eq:ag}) to facilitate the learning of heterogeneous-scale features.
+Critically, this means that the fusion in OSNet is dynamic and adaptive to each individual input image, which is more effective in dealing with disjoint label space in person re-ID.
+3) Third, OSNet uses factorised convolutions and thus the building block and subsequently the whole network is lightweight.
 Therefore, the OSNet architecture is fundamentally different from Inception and ResNeXt in nature and design.
-While AG borrows the design from SENet~\cite{hu2018senet}, they differ conceptually with separate purposes.
-SENet aims to re-calibrate the feature channels by re-scaling the activation values for a single stream.
-Whereas, OSNet aims to selectively fuse multiple feature streams of different receptive field sizes in order to learn omni-scale features.
+While the AG borrows the design from SENet~\cite{hu2018senet}, they differ conceptually with separate purposes.
+SENet aims to re-calibrate feature channels by re-scaling the activation values for a single stream.
+Whereas, OSNet aims to selectively fuse multiple feature streams of different receptive field sizes for learning omni-scale features.